akhilesh-k/Lane-and-Vehicles-Detection/README.md

 **This is not the Repository for the Udacity's Self Driving Car Nanodegree.
 This is just collection of self sourced Nanodegree projects and resources used are freely available courserwork on Udacity.**<br>

 **Note:** The repository does not contain any training images.
 You have to download and unzip the image datasets of vehicles and non-vehicles provided by Udacity and place them in appropriate directories on your own.<br>
+I have moved to GTI repository due to small size compared to udacity's.
+It can be found in **training_dataset** folder.
+You can also download it [here](http://www.gti.ssr.upm.es/data/Vehicle_database.html)
 Please find all the Challanges, Datasets and other Open Sourced Stuffs by Udacity on Self Driving Car [here](https://github.com/udacity/self-driving-car)<br>

 =======